-Hate crime are acts of violence or hostility directed at people because of who they are or who someone thinks they are.
+Hate crimes are acts of violence or hostility directed at people because of who they are or who someone perceives them to be.

 Hate crimes can take many different forms – for example someone may have damaged your property because of the colour of your skin, sent you offensive letters because of what you believe, or behaved violently towards you because of who you love.

 No hate crime is acceptable.
 We all have a right to live without fear, hostility and intimidation from others because of who we are.

 How it can affect you